Secteur Transport & Logistics Eurogroup Consulting

 - Increasing the safety of traffic and infrastructures.

-- Modernising industrial policies and devising outsourcing strategies.
+- Modernizing industrial policies and devising outsourcing strategies.

 - Developing supplier relations in a partnership perspective.